netguru/ngrvalidator/README.md

 # NGRValidator

-**NGRValidator** allows you to validate your data in way you want!
+**NGRValidator** allows you to validate the data in the way you want!
 It's easy to read (even via non-developers), centralized and complex solution to validate your model just in few lines of code.
-Moreover **NGRValidator** contains default error messages which you can customize as well!
+Moreover, **NGRValidator** contains default error messages which you can customize!

 ## Requirements